wso2/docs-ob-toolkit-cds/en/docs/try-out/admin-api.md

 **POST /admin/register/metadata**

-This endpoint indicates a critical update to the metadata for Accredited Data Recipients has been made.
+Indicates that important metadata for certified data recipients has been updated and needs to be retrieved.

 If the Data Holder supports Private Key JWT client authentication to authenticate the CDR Register, authorisation requires the following scope: [admin:metadata:update](https://consumerdatastandardsaustralia.github.io/standards/#authorisation-scopes).